Disclaimer: I don't own Pokémon.

 Brock nodded.
 "They do.
 The Pokéball is quite the technological marvel.
 Anyway, trading is ultimately free and open.
 But, for trainers participating in official tournaments, there are a couple of restrictions that are put in place to combat the use of trading for cheating.
 Basically, trainers are always allowed to receive or give Pokémon, but there's some rules that can cause Pokémon to become ineligible for official battles."

-"So, I'd have the Pokémon with me, but I wouldn't be allowed to use that Pokémon in battles?"
+"That means I'd have the Pokémon with me, but I wouldn't be allowed to use that Pokémon in official battles?"
 Bianca asked.

 "Thanks for the explanation, Brock," Bianca said.
 "It was good to know what we're getting into before we made the trade."

 "You're welcome," Brock replied.
-"You shouldn't have any problems, but this means Ash won't be able to use Latias for the League."
+"You shouldn't have any problems, but this means Ash won't be able to use Latias for the League if you use her for the Grand Festival, assuming you qualify."

 "Something that he's already not very enthusiastic about doing," Latios commented.